 Amos Dadzie Investment Operations Manager The Power of Inclusion workshop by the Lord Mayor's Appeal was a great experience to be a part of.
 Beyond hiring, it illuminated the crucial journey toward social mobility in business.
 Insights from inspiring speakers urging us to extend our focus beyond standard recruitment practices, some of which EdenTree already employs.
 The event fostered a commitment to monitoring socioeconomic progress, creating a culture where a sense of belonging is paramount.
 I was grateful for the opportunity to engage in the roundtable discussions which left me with a renewed dedication to drive social and economic diversity at all levels.
+Women in Finance The Benefact Group is also a founding member of the 'Women in Finance' charter and the 30% Club, looking to promote better gender equality in Financial Services and is committed to a target of at least 30% of women being in senior management positions.

+Vaida Gapsyte Head of HR

-Spotlight: Black History Month panel event To honour the national theme for Black History Month, 'Celebrating our Sisters', we invited colleagues to a lunchtime panel discussion, chaired by Diversity & Inclusion committee member Jay Husbands-Alexander, to hear from a panel of black women discussing their experiences in the business and charity sectors.
+Spotlight: Black History Month panel event

+To honour the national theme for Black History Month, 'Celebrating our Sisters', we invited colleagues to a lunchtime panel discussion, chaired by Diversity & Inclusion committee member Jay Husbands-Alexander, to hear from a panel of black women discussing their experiences in the business and charity sectors.
-Jay Husbands-Alexander

-Presentation Production Specialist

-When organising our Black History

-Month Panel Discussion "Women

-of Impact: Navigating Success and

-Giving Back" I aimed to foster dialogue

-and promote diversity within our

-professional community.
-As a dedicated

-member of the committee, I continue to

-advocate for inclusivity and meaningful

-conversations that resonate beyond the

-event, contributing to a more vibrant and

-equitable workplace.

-"
+Jay Husbands-Alexander Presentation Production Specialist When organising our Black History Month Panel Discussion "Women of Impact: Navigating Success and Giving Back" I aimed to foster dialogue and promote diversity within our professional community.
+As a dedicated member of the committee, I continue to advocate for inclusivity and meaningful conversations that resonate beyond the event, contributing to a more vibrant and equitable workplace.
 Your dedication to creating a space for learning, reflection, and dialogue is commendable, and I am grateful to have been part of the event.

-Panellist Leonore Lord-Patterson

-Director at True Measure
+Panellist Leonore Lord-Patterson Director at True Measure